Size and strength gains in one program

 Bodybuilding is a primarily aesthetic venture, seeking to get as big as possible and absolutely ripped, but not focusing too much on strength.
-There are some people out there that believe having an aesthetic physique automatically means you have a powerful physique.
+There are some people out there that believe having an aesthetic physique automatically means you have a strong and powerful physique.
 Unfortunately that just isn’t the case, muscle does not always mean strength.
 The reality of bodybuilding training, specifically if you’re just trying to get shredded, is that it has less to do with strength and power and more to do with diet, training frequency, and hypertrophy.
 However, we are here to discuss the PHUL program, and how it can help with both your aesthetics and strength gains.

-Imagine the Hulk having all that massive muscle without having the ability to lift a car over his head and toss it through a building.
+Imagine the Incredible Hulk having all that massive muscle without having the ability to lift a car over his head and toss it through a building.
 That comics and the movies would’ve become old really fast.
-The same can be said of bodybuilders.
+The same can be said of bodybuilders and their muscle mass.
 You don’t want to look like the Hulk but have trouble lifting your own body weight.
 It’s just ludicrous.
-That’s why the best approach for building both power and muscle mass is none other than the PHUL training system.
+That’s why the best approach for making progress in both power and muscle mass is none other than the PHUL training system.

 |Barbell Bench Press||3-4 sets, 3-5 reps|